wp-plugins/robo-gallery/readme.txt

 No, we don't have any limits for image size in our gallery.

+= Is it possible to create direct link on the front end to the gallery? =

+Yes, you can use generated direct link inside particular gallery settings

 = How to customize border of the gallery thumbnails? =

 In gallery settings you can find general settings section where you can turn on/off thumbnails border.
 Also you can customize there style of the border, namely width, color and style of the thumbnail borders

-= How to set description text below image in the lightbox?  =

-In gallery settings you can find lightbox section and if you need to show description of the images below images in the lightbox you need to select text source in lightbox settings from defined values.

 = How to change spacing between thumbnails? =